FlamingLeo/color.c/README.md

 Read more about the supported formats here: [RGB](https://en.wikipedia.org/wiki/RGB_color_model), [Hex](https://en.wikipedia.org/wiki/Web_colors), [CMYK](https://en.wikipedia.org/wiki/CMYK_color_model), [HSL and HSV](https://en.wikipedia.org/wiki/HSL_and_HSV).

+> [!NOTE]
-**NOTE**: A simple triplet will be parsed as RGB.
+> A simple triplet will be parsed as RGB.
 To differentiate between RGB and HSV, percentage symbols are needed for saturation and value.
 Because HSL and HSV have the same structure from the parser's point of view, a triplet where the last two contain percentages will be parsed as HSV.

 ## Build and  Installation
 **Usage**: `./install.sh [name]`